Astro42/terraform_project/README.md

-## Introduction
+# Introduction

 This guide will walk you through setting up a serverless application in AWS using Terraform.
-The app will:
+The application will:

-- Receive a POST request with text.
+- **Receive a POST Request**: An HTTP request will send text data to an API Gateway endpoint.
-- Process the text to find the top 10 most frequent words.
+- **Process the Text**: AWS Lambda will process the received text to find the top 10 most frequent words.
+Lambda is a serverless compute service that runs code in response to events, without the need to provision or manage servers.
-- Store the result in a JSON file.
+- **Store the Results**: The processed data (top 10 frequent words) will be stored in an S3 bucket as a JSON file.
+Amazon S3 (Simple Storage Service) is used to store and retrieve any amount of data, including JSON files.
-- Return a URL for downloading the file.
+- **Return a URL**: The application will generate a URL that links to the stored JSON file, so you can download the result.

 ## Understanding the Basics